faustozamparelli/FITM8/README.md

   <img width="875" alt="ProjectFlowChart" src="./img/FullProjectOutline.png">
 </p>

+For an in detailed description of what we did please read: [the report](/Report.pdf)

 ## Human-Centered Design Process

 The procedure we were inspired to create the digital prototype is the Human-Centered Design Process: